 The screen shows Greenwood’s profile, with a curious look on his face.
 He realizes that she is mimicking his statement as if it held the power of suggestion.
 He turns to look at her.
-The idea flashes on his face, on the screen, we see that he is reacting to the tone in her voice.
+The idea flashes on his face, and on the screen, we see that he is reacting to the tone in her voice.
 Greenwood is startled as another doctor comes into the room, asking to take Virginia back to her room.
-But there is a strong eye contact between Greenwood and Virginia, as now the psychic link up has begun, and Greenwood realizes that he can now control Virginia by auto suggestion.
+But there is strong eye contact between Greenwood and Virginia, as now the psychic link-up has begun, and Greenwood realizes that he can now control Virginia by auto-suggestion.

 Fade to Black

-The Screen still black we hear a phone ring.
-Now a nurse answers. “ Highland Sanitarium…I’m sorry I cannot call Dr Greenwood in his bungalow after 8pm, could you call in the morning?” the shadow of someone coming in through the glass paned door breaks the moment.
-It’s Dr Robinson and another Dr in the midst of a conversation.
+The Screen is still black we hear a phone ring.
+Now a nurse answers. “ Highland Sanitarium…I’m sorry I cannot call Dr. Greenwood in his bungalow after 8 pm, could you call in the morning?” the shadow of someone coming in through the glass-paned door breaks the moment.
+It’s Dr. Robinson and another Dr in the midst of a conversation.
 As Dr Robinson enters the office looking toward the hallway, he starts to comment “Dr Greenwood is spending plenty of time with his new patient” He closes the door.
-“He’s keeping office hours in his bungalow now” Both doctors walk off screen.
+“He’s keeping office hours in his bungalow now” Both doctors walk off-screen.

-The scene switches to a pair of black pumps scattered on the floor, next to a table set with half eaten meal.
-Jazz is playing in the background, a sexy Latin rhythm like a samba is serenading the empty table and chair.
+The scene switches to a pair of black pumps scattered on the floor, next to a table set with a half-eaten meal.
+Jazz is playing in the background, and a sexy Latin rhythm like a samba is serenading the empty table and chair.
 The room is dimly lit.

 Now on the screen are two bare feet framed only to above the knees, dancing to the beat.
-Feet moving rhythmically encircled in a simple black slit skirt of dress.
-The empty table still the predominant object in the room.
+Feet moving rhythmically encircled in a simple black slit skirt of the dress.
+The empty table is still the predominant object in the room.
 An air of mystery to the scene.
-Is she alone.
-Is this Dr Greenwood’s bungalow?
+Is she alone?
+Is this Dr. Greenwood’s bungalow?
 Getting more of the picture now, we see the table is set for two.
 Candles lit, wine decanted.
-The effect of seeing her bare feet moving to the music, surrounded by shadow, the beat of the music moving them as the agent, creating a sexual moodiness to the scene.
-Her naked feet being employed in the scene to add yet another layer.
+The effect of seeing her bare feet moving to the music, surrounded by shadow, the beat of the music moving them as the agent, creates a sexual moodiness to the scene.
+Her naked feet are employed in the scene to add yet another layer.
 The fetish symbol.

 Virginia- “For letting me have so much freedom.”

 “ And taking care of me so well” He answers her, “I’ll always take care of you Virginia…you need me and I need you..”
 Now a more intense tone underpins his voice. “ You need me…remember that!…to look after you.”
-She sinks into a little bit of a dream like state and tells him, “Yes…I know I do” She turns away from him a bit now, the dream like tone turns more to sadness.
+She sinks into a little bit of a dream-like state and tells him, “Yes…I know I do” She turns away from him a bit now, and the dream-like tone turns more to sadness.

-She has become his emotional and physical property, and at the mercy of a vulnerable gratitude for helping her through the crisis of her traumatic attack.
+She has become his emotional and physical property and at the mercy of vulnerable gratitude for helping her through the crisis of her traumatic attack.
 Greenwood knows he has all the power.
-Another doctor would have kept the boundaries intact, followed protocol and kept this patient/doctor relationship on the grounds of the hospital, in the therapeutic setting and never allowing the transference to slip over the precipice of professional contact to a sexual/emotional connection.
+Another doctor would have kept the boundaries intact, followed protocol, and kept this patient/doctor relationship on the grounds of the hospital, in the therapeutic setting, and never allowing the transference to slip over the precipice of professional contact to a sexual/emotional connection.

 “But I get frightened sometimes and think about that night” She starts to slip a little into panic and anxiety again.
 He subtly demands from her “Don’t think about that!”

-She is vaguely lit up from the candle light, an innocence veils her like a halo, Greenwood still emergent from a shadow place looms over her in total control…
+She is vaguely lit up from the candlelight, innocence veils her like a halo, Greenwood still emergent from a shadow place looms over her in total control…

 Greenwood’s face is pure shadow now…